davewsmith/toydeploy/NOTES.md

 Not the way I'm used to working in a VM, but the VM practices I was introduced to may have been quirky.
 This gets rid of the itch from day 3.

+Got the app up and serving requests (`http://localhost:8080/` from the VM).

+There are a few warts in provisioning that will get revisited when deploy becomes re-deploy.
+The order of operations needs vetting.

+First deploy to the Pi failed because... that's odd...
+D'oh!
+After getting the App working in the VM I forgot to push to github.
+D'oh!

+Second deploy to the Pi succeed.

 ### Scope Creep

 This became an excuse to bundle in a fully-featured Flask app, because that's what I'll end up needing to provision.
 That's an excuse to revisit a few quirks in app structure...

 For purposes of making the app reusable, it has a replaceable `app/toy` blueprint.